watson-developer-cloud/swift-sdk/README.md

 $ carthage update --platform iOS
 ```

 Follow the remaining Carthage installation instructions [here](https://github.com/Carthage/Carthage#getting-started).
 Note that the above command will download and build all of the services in the IBM Watson Swift SDK.
 Make sure to drag-and-drop the built frameworks (only for the services your app requires) into your Xcode project and import them in the source files that require them.
-If you are using Speech to Text, be sure to include both `SpeechToTextV1.framework` and `Starscream.framework` in your application.
+The following frameworks need to be added to your app:
+1. `RestKit.framework`
+1. Whichever services your app will be using (`AssistantV1.framework`, `DiscoveryV1.framework`, etc.)
+1. (**Speech to Text only**) `Starscream.framework`

 ### Swift Package Manager